penseipublicidade/website/docs/controls/page.md

 ### `window_resizable`

 🖥️ Desktop only.
 Set to `False` to prevent user from resizing a native OS window containing Flet app.

-Default is `True`.
+Defaults to `True`.

 ### `window_title_bar_hidden`